 - All materials listed above must be present in the PDF application to be eligible.
 Incomplete applications will be not be reviewed by the committee.

-- Materials submitted on paper or sent to GSGA email addresses other than email@example.com will not be considered by the reviewing committee.
+- Materials submitted on paper or sent to GSG email addresses other than firstname.lastname@example.org will not be considered by the reviewing committee.

-The Research Fellowship Review Committee will select proposals and will notify recipients by the fourth week of January 2018.
+The Research Fellowship Review Committee will select proposals and will notify recipients at the end of January 2020.